f4exb/sdrangel/Readme.md

   - Scope: trigger countdown
   - Scope: multiple trigger chaining
   - Scope: new mode with linear IQ (two traces) on the primary display and polar IQ on the secondary display
+  - New USB source plugin to connect to an external demodulator (ex: GNU radio) via USB ports
+  - Binaural option for SSB demod
+  - DSB option for SSB

 <h2>Major redesign</h2>